NAPNAP Partners Board of Directors

 Raji Koppolu, RN, MSN, CPNP-PC/AC, MSL - President

 Raji Koppolu is a Pediatric Nurse Practitioner practicing in Palo Alto, CA. She has practiced in pediatric cardiology and general surgery for 15 years.
 She is volunteer faculty at the University of California, San Francisco.
 She is certified in both acute and primary care.
-She is currently Interim Director for Advanced Practice at Lucile Packard Children's Hospital.
+She is currently Manager of Advanced Practice at Lucile Packard Children's Hospital.
 Her clinical interests include injury prevention, transition from hospital to home, and child health advocacy.
 She is president of the National Association of Pediatric Nurse Practitioners (NAPNAP).

 Cate Brennan, MBA, CAE – Vice-president